 Standalone Identity Services Available for Rapid Adoption

 This year we also expanded our platform with PingOne services, a suite of stand-alone cloud services that provide advanced identity and access management capabilities with flexible integration options and rapid implementation.
-The first two cloud services we announced, PingOne MFA and PingOne Risk Management, will be followed by additional services, all of which address enterprises’ needs to balance security and convenience for their workforce and customers.
+The first two cloud services we announced, PingOne MFA and PingOne Risk, will be followed by additional services, all of which address enterprises’ needs to balance security and convenience for their workforce and customers.
 Alongside these services, we launched a unified cloud administration experience that provides a single location for administrators to view and manage their identity solutions deployed on-premises and in the cloud.

 Going Passwordless with PingZero